4deld/4deld.github.io/_posts/2020-04-04-jump-to-python-1.md

 # Python Basic Grammar

-If Python is installed Python with that link, you can start Python by clicking 'the Window button' and running 'IDLE'.
+If Python is installed Python with that link, you can start Python by clicking `the Window button` and running `IDLE`.

 ## Four arithmetic operations